 Many would argue that controlling another is a healthy thing to do, such as a child.
 They suggest that if you don’t, the law will.
-I know one thing, we can guide, and educate, and give consequences, but we can not control another person without abusing.
+We can guide, and educate, and give consequences, but we can not control another person without abusing.
 Take teaching a child to eat something they do not like.
-Horrific abuse has been perpetrated upon children around eating.
-A child can be introduced to a food.
-They can be encouraged to eat it (take a couple bites and then you can have your favorite juice), but when the child decides they do not want to eat any of what is being introduced, forcing a child to eat – shoving it down their throat, or feeding the child this food for days until the child eats it happily – is to abuse.
+A child can be introduced to food.
+They can be encouraged to eat it (take a couple bites and then you can have your favorite treat), but when a child decides they do not want to eat any of what is being introduced, to force a child to eat – shove it down their throat, or only offering the child the disagreeable food until the child eats it happily – that control is to abuse.
 It is to degrade the human right to make decisions as an individual.
-Children will not die from not loving peas, but they can die from abuse.
-And if they don’t physically die, a part of them dies when control is pushed upon them.
+Children will not die from not loving peas, but their spirits die from abuse.
 So much could be said about parenting and control.
 It’s the parent’s job to give the child an ability to control himself or herself by using routines, encouragement, boundaries, consequences, etc… Much of the time, children can be persuaded to eat peas by kind words and encouragement; “let’s take one tiny bite, I’ll take my bite, you take yours, ready, set, go.”

 Most issues in life concerning control don’t center around peas.
 They are about what I assume you need to be doing, and what you assume I need to be doing.

 I don’t get to decide what you should be doing.
-I can communicate with you my concerns, if our relationship is a collaborative one.
-However if I don’t have a relationship with you, and you don’t have one with me, we don’t need to be telling each other what we think the other should be doing.
-If we do have a relationship, for the sake of our relationship we might share our own feelings about something that is or isn’t being done in the others life.
+I can communicate with you my concerns if our relationship is a collaborative one.
+However, if I don’t have a relationship with you, and you don’t have one with me, we don’t need to be telling each other what we think the other should be doing.
+If we have a relationship, we might share our own feelings with each other about a concern.
 We are our BROTHERS keeper.
 Which implies empathy and love.
-Not our brothers busy body, controlling pushy judgmental know-it-all.
+Not our brother’s controller.